 If we detected ad-blocking on our site, we would do one of the following

 - Remove a number of words from the article that roughly represented a percentage value of the amount of revenue the FT loses to ad-blockers (with an explanation of why…).

-- Explain about the problems caused by Ad blocking and request that the users whitelist the site, but leave the article viewable
+- Explain about the problems caused by Ad blocking and request that the users allow the site, but leave the article viewable

 - Simply block access to the article whilst ad blocking was in place